• Request Info

 Presentations

-Upcoming: Rutgers Analytic Theology Seminar: “Moral Hide-and-Seek: Addressing Divine Moral Hiddenness Concerns” (June 8-10, 2025: Rutgers University)
+Rutgers Analytic Theology Seminar: “Moral Hide-and-Seek: Addressing Divine Moral Hiddenness Concerns” (June 8-10, 2025: Rutgers Theological Seminary)

 Tennessee Philosophical Association Conference: “Categorical Programming: How Kant Might Solve Ethical Bias and Prevent AI-Driven Atrocities” (November 1-2, 2024: Vanderbilt University).